 15. Learn from your mistakes

-For most people, a vacation abroad or another part of the country is one of the most exciting things of the year.
-So get planning, and book a date in the diary that you can look forward to.
-You’ll increase your drive to work, knowing that it’s paying for your getaway (and that you’ll soon be escaping this nightmare called “the office”).
+For most people, a vacation abroad or another part of the country is one of the most exciting events of the year.
+So, get planning, and book a date in your diary that you can look forward to.
+This can increase your drive to work, knowing that it’s paying for your getaway (and that you’ll soon be escaping this nightmare called “the office”).

 23. Make hard look easy